Premium Credit Cards

 Best Premium Credit Cards in India for 2026

-Premium credit cards occupy the top tier of the Indian credit card market — cards issued by invitation or to customers meeting high income and credit score thresholds.
-They command annual fees of ₹5,000 to ₹50,000 but return value well in excess of that through lifestyle benefits, concierge services, and superior reward earning rates.
+Premium credit cards occupy the top tier of the Indian credit card market - cards issued by invitation or to customers meeting high income and credit score thresholds.
+They command annual fees from Nil (a handful of lifetime-free entrants) up to ₹50,000, but return value well in excess of that through lifestyle benefits, concierge services, and superior reward earning rates.

 Who Should Consider a Premium Card?